 To form a cable 6 back, you would slip 3 stitches purlwise onto your cable needle, then hold the cable needle to the back of your work while you knit the next 3 stitches off the left-hand needle.

 To finish the cable, knit the 3 stitches from the cable needle onto the right-hand needle.
-This will produce a right-slanting cable.
+It will produce a right-slanting cable.

 And all you need to know about the cables you are working for a particular pattern should be explained in the pattern itself, either on the first reference to a particular type of cable or in a key that explains how all the different cables in the project should be worked.